Local development with Catalyst

 In a single Diagrid CLI command you can set up the the necessary environment variables described in the previous section and start a local application that both makes and receives calls from the Catalyst APIs.

-- Create a local application connection to receive outgoing requests from Catalyst to your app.
-If an application port is defined, the Diagrid CLI establishes a network tunnel from Catalyst to your local machine.
+Creates a local application connection to receive outgoing requests from Catalyst to your app.
+If an application port is defined, the Diagrid CLI establishes a private network tunnel from Catalyst to your local machine.
 This overrides the App ID's application endpoint value so that all traffic from Catalyst is routed to your local app.

 Run an app that makes Catalyst API requests